kaimitai/skyhigh_releases/readme.md

 #### Changelog

+##### v1.0
+* Rewrote the level editor portion of the application as a separate application, Sky High 3D - featuring a 3D live view of levels.
+ * Added general configuration xml which lets you set working LZS-folder, and define rgb-values which define transparency for BMP import/export.
+ * Reworked the roads xml-format.
+The levels will now be exported to individual xml files, rather than having all levels in one file.
+ * Added graphics configuration xml - which will enforce rules for BMP import/export, as well as inject metadata into the resultant imagefile.
+ * Added support for exporting and importing graphics as xml files.
+These xml files will be 100% accurate representations of their graphics LZS file counterparts, and will be interchangeable with LZS from the editor's point of view.

 ##### v0.99
 * Removed dependencies on all but the core SDL2 library, by baking the font graphics into the executable.